 There have been thousands of good and even great books written on the topic of communication in relationships.
-I want to share my own story about how my husband, Jim, and I have learned to keep our communication open for the last 26 years (as of June 2019).
+I want to share my own story about how my husband, Jim, and I have learned to keep our communication open for most of our journey together.

-We began our journey together 31 years ago this month.
-It was the third weekend in June 1988 at the Salt Lake City Arts Festival.
+We began our journey together in June of 1988.
+It was the third weekend in June at the Salt Lake City Arts Festival.
 When Jim and I shook hands I got goosebumps from head to toe and instantly and felt a deep connection.

-The following September we spent Labor Day weekend together at Flaming Gorge, where I learned Jim had felt the same deep connection I felt with him at our first meeting.
-The following week he invited me on a weekend road trip.
+In September we spent Labor Day weekend together at Flaming Gorge, where I learned Jim had felt the same deep connection I felt with him at our first meeting.
+A week later he invited me on a weekend road trip.
 Little did I know, he was going to visit his family in Northern Utah.
 We talked along the way to meet his family beginning with siblings; then his grandparents and finally his parents.
 I was so happy to learn more about Jim through his family.

 I thought about my parents and how they handled disagreements.
 They lived 60 years together before my father passed away.
 I also remembered things I learned about communication from mentors like my grandparents, Stephen Covey and Wayne Dyer.
 I suggested to Jim that we carve out time to at least discover if we wanted to both stay together.
 Before we began our first conversation I needed to change the defensive spirit that occurred every time we talked.
 So, I suggested we begin with a “Ben Franklin Balance Sheet” – Drawing a line down the center of a page, then listing pros on one side and cons on the other – then weighting them to determine which side would win.